-We develop the main results of this paper having in mind both a theoretical and a practical perspective.
-From the theoretical perspective, for $0 < \epsilon, \delta \leq 1$ being any fixed constants, we show that the estimation of the percolation centrality can be done very fast.
-More precisely, for sparse graphs, the time complexity is $O(n \log^2 n)$ , the same complexity for the estimation of the betweenness centrality in such graphs, even though the exact computation of the first problem is much more expensive than the second problem.
+We developed the main results of this paper having in mind both a theoretical and a practical perspective.
+From the theoretical perspective, for $0 < \epsilon, \delta < 1$ being any fixed constants, we show that the estimation of the percolation centrality can be done in $\tilde{O}(m)$ time.
+In the particular case of sparse graphs with logarithmic diameter (a very common case in practice), the time complexity is $O(n \log n \log \log n)$.
 In the practical front, in Section 2.2 we give the relation between these constants and the sample size required for meeting the approximation guarantee and, in fact, our experimental evaluation shows that our algorithm produces results that are orders of magnitude better than the guarantees given by the referred theoretical analysis.

-The techniques developed by [13] for the betweenness problem relies on the Vapnik-Chervonenkis (VC) dimension theory and the $\epsilon$ -sample theorem.
-In our work, we use such techniques together with pseudo-dimension (a generalization of the VC-dimension) theory to show that the more general problem of estimating the percolation centrality of every vertex of G can be computed in $O(m \log^2 n)$ time (this complexity is reduced to $O((m+n)\log n)$ for unweighted graphs).
-We note that in the more recent work of Riondato and Upfal [14] they also use pseudo-dimension theory for the betweenness problem, but they obtain different bounds for the sample size and they use pseudo-dimension in order to make use of Rademacher Averages.
-In our work we need pseudo-dimension theory by the very nature of the problem since percolation functions are realvalued and VC-dimension does not apply in our scenario.
+The techniques developed by [14] for the betweenness problem relies on the Vapnik-Chervonenkis (VC) dimension theory and the ε sample theorem.
+In our work, we use such techniques together with pseudo-dimension (a generalization of the VC-dimension) theory to show that the more general problem of estimating the percolation centrality of every vertex of G can be computed in $\tilde{O}(m)$ time.
+We note that in the more recent work of Riondato and Upfal [15] they also use pseudo-dimension theory for the betweenness problem, but they obtain different bounds for the sample size and they use pseudo-dimension in order to make use of Rademacher Averages.
+In our work we need pseudo-dimension theory by the very nature of the problem since percolation functions are real-valued and VCdimension does not apply in our scenario.